Combinatorial, piecewise-linear, and birational homomesy for products of two chains

-{\bf Disclaimer:} This version of the article is not intended for the general mathematical public; we are putting it on the arXiv because we want to establish uniformity of notation and terminology with specific individuals (they know who they are!)\ who are currently working on related projects.
-All mathematical claims contained in this draft have, to the best of our knowledge, been proved, but assertions of the form ``In section X, we prove Y'' should be distrusted; in some cases, the proofs will be found not in the present article but in the article-in-progress ``Iterative properties of birational rowmotion'' by Darij Grinberg and Tom Roby.

-\begin{section}{Introduction} Numerous authors (specifically Brouwer and Schrijver~\cite{BS74}, Cameron and fon der Flaass~\cite{Fon93}\cite{CF95}, Panyushev~\cite{Pan08}, and Striker and Williams~\cite{SW12}) have studied an operation $\row$ on the set of order ideals of a poset $P$ that, following Striker and Williams, we call {\em rowmotion}.
+\begin{section}{Introduction} Many authors \cite{BS74,CF95,Fon93,Pan09,SW12} have studied an operation $\row$ on the set of order ideals of a poset $P$ that, following Striker and Williams, we call {\em rowmotion}.
 In exploring the properties of rowmotion, Striker and Williams also introduced and studied a closely related operation $\pro$ they call {\em promotion} on account of its ties with promotion of Young tableaux, which depends on the choice of an {\em rc embedding} (a particular kind of embedding of $P$ into the poset $\Z \times \Z$ that sharpens the idea of a Hasse diagram).
-In this article (an expanded version of a 2014 FPSAC presentation~\cite{EP14}) we mostly focus on a very particular case, where $P$ is of the form $[a] \times [b]$ and the rc embedding sends $(i,j) \in P$ to $(j-i,i+j-2) \in \Z^2$ (the standard Hasse embedding; see Figure~\ref{fig:rc}), and we explore how the cardinality of an order ideal $I \in J(P)$ behaves as one iterates rowmotion and promotion.
+In this article (an expanded version of a 2014 FPSAC presentation~\cite{EP14}) we mostly focus on a very particular case, where $P$ is of the form $[a] \times [b]$ and the rc embedding sends $(i,j) \in P$ to $(j-i,i+j-2) \in \Z^2$ (the standard Hasse embedding; see Figure~\ref{fig:rc}), and we explore how the cardinality of an order ideal $I$ behaves as one iterates rowmotion and promotion.
 Indeed, we find regularities for the average cardinality of sets of the form $I \cap S_{\ell}$ as $I$ varies over the elements of a rowmotion-orbit or promotion-orbit, where $\{S_1,S_2,\dots,S_{a+b-1}\}$ is a partition of $[a] \times [b]$ into special sets called {\em files} (which Striker and Williams call columns).

 Let $\cI(P)$ denote the set of order ideals of a poset $P$ (usually written as $J(P)$ in the literature).
-It has long been known~\cite{BS74} that the order of $\row$ acting on $J([a] \times [b])$ is $n=a+b$.
-Propp and Roby furthermore showed that the average of $|I|$ as $I$ varies over a $\row$-orbit in $J(P)$ is $ab/2$, regardless of which orbit one takes.
-That is:
+It has long been known~\cite{BS74} that the order of $\pro$ or $\row$ acting on $\cI([a] \times [b])$ is $a+b$.
+Propp and Roby~\cite{PR13} showed that the average of $|I|$ as $I$ varies over an orbit in $\cI([a] \times [b])$ is $ab/2$, and sketched a proof of a more detailed claim: